KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 5. Port `34567` is used for `dhanalakshmi` service.
 It is a data port which is used for transmitting and recieving data when the user connects to the camera either from a computer or a smartphone.
 I will elaborate on this specific port a bit more in later sections.

 ### UDP scan
-Next is UDP scan.
+Next is open UDP port scan.
 For this scan I have used the same `nmap` tool with added `-sU` flag.
 Although this time I have set the program to scan only 1000 most popular ports as UDP scanning is a lot slower than TCP scan.
 The command used there was `nmap -v -sU -sV X.X.X.X`, where `X.X.X.X` is IP address of the camera.
 The scan was run with root privilleges.
 Results of the scan are presented below.
 ```
 PORT     STATE         SERVICE      VERSION
 3702/udp open|filtered ws-discovery
 ```
-The scan found ***1*** open ***UDP*** port - `ws-discovery`, which stands for web service discovery.
+The scan found ***1*** open ***UDP*** port - `ws-discovery`, which stands for ***web service discovery***.
 It is used for locating services within the devices connected via Local Area Network.

 ## OS Detection
 Using `nmap` tool with `-O` flag I was able to determine the Operating System and it's version running on the analyzed Besder IP Camera.
 The scan result is presented below.